farhanprasla10/challenges/README.md

 # challenges

-This challenges are useful to understand image-blur.
+This challenges are useful to understand image-blur, linked and some basic challenges.